 James maintains a long running blog as Monkey Mind, hosted at Patheos.
 He is the author of several books on Zen and its practices.
 His sixth book, the Intimate Way is due from Shambhala Publications in 2023.

-James and his spouse Jan Seymour-Ford divide their time between their home in Long Beach and Jan’s mother’s home in Tujunga, California, where they help her living independently.
+James and his spouse Jan Seymour-Ford currently live at Jan’s mother’s home in Tujunga, California, where they help her living independently.

 The Reverend Edward Sanshin Oberholtzer, Sensei, has been a student of Zen for over twenty years.